open-policy-agent/opa/docs/content/management.md

 OPA activates the new bundle only if all the verification steps succeed; otherwise, it continues using its existing bundle and reports an activation failure via the status API and error logging.

-The signature verification process uses each of the fields in the JWT payload as follows:
+The signature verification process uses each of the fields in the JWT header and payload as follows:

-* `files`: This list of files must match exactly the files in the bundle, and for each file the hash of the file must match
+* `files`: This list of files in the payload must match exactly the files in the bundle, and for each file the hash of the file must match

-* `keyid`: If supplied, dictates which key (and algorithm) to use for verification.
-The actual key is supplied via OPA out-of-band
+* `kid`: If supplied in the header, dictates which key (and algorithm) to use for verification.
+The actual key is supplied via
+OPA out-of-band

-* `scope`: If supplied, must match exactly the value provided out-of-band to OPA
+* `scope`: If supplied in the payload, must match exactly the value provided out-of-band to OPA

-* `iat`: unused for verification
+* `iat`: unused for verification even if present in payload

-* `iss`: unused for verification
+* `iss`: unused for verification even if present in payload